StackVista/stackstate-docs/setup/install-stackstate/initial_run_guide.md

 ## Troubleshooting

-If you run into any problems during the installation of Rancher Observability or first run, check the [Rancher Observability installation troubleshooting guide](troubleshooting.md).
+If you run into any problems during the installation of SUSE Observability or first run, check the [SUSE Observability installation troubleshooting guide](troubleshooting.md).

 ## Next steps

-Once you have Rancher Observability up and running, you can get started setting up integrations
+Once you have SUSE Observability up and running, you can get started setting up integrations

 * [Install StackPacks to integrate with external systems](../../k8s-quick-start-guide.md)
 * [Explore your Kubernetes cluster](../../use/views/k8s-views.md)